Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 - Connect the red wire to V+
 - Connect the black wire to any GND
 - Connect the white wire to 1+

+In case you need to re-connect the alligator clips:

+- Connect the red clip to 1
+- Connect the white clip to 2
+- Connect the black clip to 3

 ## Testing the virtual oscilloscope